 The findings for the results in the QQ-plots comparing the empirical CDF to the exponential model, demonstrate several interesting features.
 Firstly, starting with the 5YTN, in general at all levels of the volume profile there is a convex relationship relative to the exponential quantiles, indicating light tails for these profiles, see Figure \ref{fig:QQPlot5YrTNote}.
-However, occasionally on some days there is a clear evidence for a concave relationship between the empirical CDF and the quantiles of the exponential distribution, indicating the existence of a power law relationship.
+However, on some days there is a clear evidence for a concave relationship between the empirical CDF and the quantiles of the exponential distribution, indicating the existence of a power law relationship.
 To help distinguish these days, we have emphasized examples of these particular trading days with a thicker solid line on the QQ plots.
-It is also clear from this analysis that there is a stronger tendency for power law relationships for the right tail of the volume profile in the ask side, relative to the bid side for the 5YTN.
-The BOBL also has occasional trading days which indicated the presence of heavy right tails for the intraday volume profile indicative of a power law relationship.
-In this case it is clear that there is a stronger tendency for such heavy tailed features to occur on all 5 levels of the bid side throughout 2010, as opposed to the ask side which indicates far fewer examples of power law tails, see Figure \ref{fig:QQPlotBOBL}.
-The NIKKEI in Figure \ref{fig:QQPlotNIKKEI} demonstrated occasional concave relationships for the right tail of the volume profile for example on level one of the ask and level 3 of the bid and ask.
+It is also clear from this analysis that there is a stronger tendency for power law relationships for the right tail of the volume profile on the ask side, relative to the bid side for the 5YTN.
+The BOBL also has occasional trading days which indicated the presence of heavy right tails for the intra-day volume profile indicative of a power law relationship.
+In this case it is clear that there is a stronger tendency for such heavy tailed features to occur on all 5 levels of the bid side throughout 2010, as opposed to the ask side which indicates far fewer examples of power law tails.
+The NIKKEI demonstrates occasional concave relationships for the right tail of the volume profile for example on level 1 of the ask and level 3 of the bid and ask.

-For the SP500 it is apparent that the power law relationship in the tails is prominent more often in the volume profile at all levels 1 to 5 in both the bid and ask sides see Figure \ref{fig:QQPlotMiniSP}.
-The attributes of futures contracts on GOLD indicated strongly the presence of heavy tailed relationships on every trading day analyzed on all levels of the order book for the bid and ask.
-SILVER similarly had consistent evidence of heavy tailed relationships in the right tail of the intraday volume profile.
+For the SP500 it is apparent that the power law relationship in the tails is prominent more often in the volume profile at all levels 1 to 5 in both the bid and ask sides.
+The attributes of futures contracts on GOLD (Figure ~\ref{fig:QQPlotGold}) indicates strongly the presence of heavy tailed relationships on every trading day analyzed on all levels of the LOB for the bid and ask.
+SILVER similarly has consistent evidence of heavy tailed relationships in the right tail of the intra-day volume profile.